 Parallel and Concurrent Programming: Languages, Systems, and Tools

-The HSR Concurrency Lab is part of the INS Institute for Networked Solution at the HSR Hochschule für Technik Rapperswil, University of Applied Sciences in Rapperswil, Switzerland.
-We support our partners with the newest technology, innovative design and strong engineering in all aspects of concurrent and parallel programming.
-Moreover, we are active in applied and solid research in programming languages, compilers, runtime systems, and tools for concurrent and parallel programming, striving to expand the frontier of innovation in this field.
+The OST Concurrency Lab is part of the INS Institute for Networked Solution at the OST Ostschweizer Fachhochschule, the Eastern Switzerland University of Applied Sciences.
+The OST Fachhochschule is the successor of the former HSR Hochschule für Technik Rapperswil, where the lab was founded in 2011.
+We support our partners with the newest technology, innovative design and strong engineering in all aspects of concurrent, asynchronous, and parallel programming.
+Moreover, we are active in applied and fundamental research in programming languages, compilers, runtime systems, and tools for concurrent and parallel programming, striving to expand the frontier of innovation in this field.

 For our customers, we offer the following professional services:

-- Training workshops on concurrent and parallel programming using the latest technologies.
+- Training workshops on concurrent, asynchronous, and parallel programming using the latest technologies.

-- Consulting in software architectures, designs and technologies with a focus on concurrency and parallelization.
+- Consulting in software architectures, designs, and technologies with a focus on concurrency, asynchrony, and parallelization.

 - Realizing top-quality software solutions and projects in this area.